Tebybee8/MECA470_AgPods/README.md

 - [6.
 References](#6-References)

 ## 1. Introduction
-The purpose of this project is to...
+The goal of this project is to create an open hydroponic agriculture platform to streamline current systems that are inefficient and expensive.
+By utilizing an automated and low-cost concept, coupled with an AI robotic system, we aim to assist growers by tracking, identifying, and optimizing their growing recipes.

 ## 2. Cable Robot Degrees Of Freedom

-The Degree of freedom calculations for this robot...
+By utilizing a 4-cable system robot, we are able to achieve a 6 degrees of freedom.
+We determined this by using Grubler's formula as seen below.

 ## 3. Ineverse Kinematics